What is a DC plug?

 Check the Size of the DC Plug

-To understand the size of a DC plug, you need to know the outer diameter, inner diameter, and plug length.
+To understand the size of a DC plug, you need to know the outer diameter, inner diameter, and the length of the plug.

 When measuring, you need to measure the diameter of the center pin and the inside of the port.